Global recession – definition and meaning

 There were many bailouts of banks in the United States and Europe during the Great Recession.
 In other words, the taxpayer had to save failing banks with funds.

 According to the IMF, a global recession typically occurs over a cycle that lasts from eight to ten years.
-During three global recession that occurred after WWII, global GDP per capita was either zero or negative.
+During three global recession that occurred after WWII, global GDP per capita growth was either zero or negative.

 GDP per capita is the total GDP of an area, region, or the world, divided by its population.
 Per capita means per head.
 GDP stands for Gross Domestic Product.